 Site.
 Grow endive and escarole in full sun.
 These plants prefer well-worked, well-drained soil that is moisture retention.
-Add aged compost to planting beds in advance of planting and side dress these crops with compost at midseason.
+Add aged compost to planting beds in advance of planting and side-dress these crops with compost at midseason.
 Endive and escarole prefer a soil pH of 5.0 to 6.8.

 Planting time.
 Sow endive or escarole seed in the garden as early as 4 to 6 weeks before the average date of the last frost in spring.
 Seed started indoors for transplanting out can be sown 8 to 10 weeks before the average last frost.
-Grow they crops so that they come to harvest before temperatures average higher than 85°F; they are more tolerant of heat than lettuce.
+Grow crops so that they come to harvest before temperatures average higher than 85°F; they are more tolerant of heat than lettuce.
 Each requires 85 to 100 days to reach harvest.
 Sow succession crops, every 2 weeks beginning in midsummer.
 In mild-winter regions, grow endive spring, autumn, and winter.

 More tips at Endive and Escarole Seed Starting Tips.

 Planting and spacing.
 Sow seeds ¼ inch deep and 1 to 2 inches apart.
 Thin successful seedlings from 6 to 12 inches apart.
 Space rows 18 to 24 inches apart.
-Thinning is important; crowded plant may bolt and go to seed.
+Thinning is important; crowded plants may bolt and go to seed.

 Companion plants.
 Radish, turnips, parsnip.
 Do not plant with pumpkin or squash.